12 Best Banks in Alabama for 2025

 3. Upgrade

-As a fintech company, Upgrade collaborates with Cross River Bank, ensuring that all accounts are backed by FDIC insurance up to $250,000.
+Through its partnership with Cross River Bank, all deposits are FDIC insured up to $250,000.

 4. First Community Bank of Central Alabama